mdeguzis/SteamOS-Tools/README.md

 or any corrections (with justification) as a Pull Request.

 ## Troubleshooting
-Most scripts in the main folder of the repository log to `log.txt` after completion.
+Most scripts in the main folder of the repository write stdout and stderr to `log.txt` in the current directory after completion.
 Please check this file before submitting any issues or pull requests.